 Everyone knows Groupon for their massive deals and that’s exactly what they provide to their customers – deep deals.

 Key Takeaways: The main topic of the ad is the offer, 51% off and only for a limited time.
 This plays on scarcity and gets more people to click due to fear of missing out.

 Adding a button can increase your click through rate.
 If you aren’t using them already, try putting one in your next ad.

 One of the bigger trends right now with Facebook ads is the use of User Generated Content marketing.
 It’s a great way to engage your user base, increase customer loyalty and get great word of mouth marketing.

 Life BEAM does a great job by highlighting a short review by one of their customers, taking their actual words and star rating to use to market their ad.

 Key Takeaways: You can do the same thing for your own Facebook ads.
 Find your most devoted, happy customers and plaster them front and center in your marketing.
-By showing actual people who your product has solved a problem in their life, you can hyper-target your ads, because you know exactly who and what your product will help.
+By showing actual people, who had their problem solved thanks to your product, you can hyper-target your ads, because you know exactly who and what your product will help.

 10. Dress Lily